18F/18f.gsa.gov/_join/open-positions/acquisition-technical-lead-gs15.md

 listed: true
 ---

-We're hiring a Technical Lead GS-15 to help us build amazing products for our clients.
+We're hiring a Technical Lead to help us build amazing products for our clients.
 This page includes key objectives for the role as well as the official job description.
-The [Duties]({{site.baseurl}}/join/acquisition-technical-lead-gs15/#duties) and [Qualifications]({{site.baseurl}}/join/acquisition-technical-lead-gs15/#qualifications) on this page are specific to the GS-xx level position.
+The [Duties]({{site.baseurl}}/join/acquisition-technical-lead-gs15/#duties) and [Qualifications]({{site.baseurl}}/join/acquisition-technical-lead-gs15/#qualifications) on this page are specific to the GS-15 level position.
 You can apply at the bottom or learn more about the application process at [Joining 18F](https://18f.gsa.gov/join/#how-to-apply).

 **Please note: Innovation Specialist is the official government title for this Technical Lead position.**